nesquena/rabl/README.md

 ## Resources ##

 There are many resources available relating to RABL including the [RABL Wiki](https://github.com/nesquena/rabl/wiki), and many tutorials and guides detailed below.
+You can check out the [RABL Site](http://nesquena.github.com/rabl) as well.

 ### Advanced Usage ###